TheAfrikapotato/Bolt/README.md

   </b>
 </h1>
 <p>
   Bolt uses <a href="https://github.com/titaniumnetwork-dev/Ultraviolet">Ultraviolet</a>, a proxy backend provided from Titanium Network.
-Ultraviolet v3 is a fast proxy service, but it's sucessor, <a href="https://github.com/MercuryWorkshop/scramjet">Scramjet</a>, is in the works.
+Ultraviolet v3 is a fast proxy service, but it's successor, <a href="https://github.com/MercuryWorkshop/scramjet">Scramjet</a>, is in the works.
 Bolt also uses Scramjet, but will default to Ultraviolet because Scramjet is not ready for production yet.

   Bolt also uses <a href="https://github.com/binary-person/rammerhead">Rammerhead</a>,  a proxy service that is balanced between speed and site support.
 </p>